abroun/yarp_ros_vicon/README.md

 * Run Vicon Tracker on the Windows PC
 * Run simpleViconLink on the Windows PC.
-* Things may crash as the NexusAPI seems to be a bit flaky when it comes to initial connections.
+* Things may crash as the Nexus API seems to be a bit flaky when it comes to initial connections.
 Follow the troubleshooting instructions given by simpleViconLink
 * On the ROS PC run

 ```